-Climber Falls From Cathedral Spiral, Marking Third Incident In Yosemite This Week
+Climber Falls From Cathedral Spire, Marking Third Incident In Yosemite This Week

-A climber fell from Higher Cathedral Spiral in Yosemite Valley on Friday, marking the third accident in the national park in three days, KRON4 in San Francisco reported.
+A climber fell from Higher Cathedral Spire in Yosemite Valley on Friday, marking the third accident in the national park in three days, KRON4 in San Francisco reported.

 The National Park Service sent a helicopter to rescue the unidentified climber, who fell 30 feet, and take her to a hospital, according to SFGate.
 Two people were injured and one died in a series of rockfalls Wednesday that displaced an estimated 1,300 tons.